Ycare: Writing

+Project "Sur les chemins de Vendée"

+In 2026, Ycare launched Sur les chemins de Vendée ("Along the Paths of Vendée”), a walking and concert tour across the Vendée department.
+Between 25 May and 17 June, he walked nearly 300 km (190 mi) in twelve stages, giving an acoustic concert in a different town at the end of each day.
+The project was supported by the Vendée Department as part of its cultural outreach programme.
+The tour brought together hundreds of walkers and several thousand spectators, while promoting the department's cultural and natural heritage, including the Vendée coastline, the Marais Poitevin, the bocage and the Yon Valley.

 Songwriting

-Writing most of his music, Ycare has become a successful songwriter for a number of artists including songs for Nolwenn Leroy, Garou, Louis Delort and Joyce Jonathan.
-Although using the pseudonym Ycare for his own releases, he continues to credit his birth name Assane Attyé for his songwriting contributions.
+Writing most of his music, Ycare has become a successful songwriter for a number of artists, including songs for Nolwenn Leroy, Garou, Louis Delort and Joyce Jonathan.
+Although using the pseudonym Ycare for his own releases, he continues to credit his birth name, Assane Attyé, for his songwriting contributions.

-In popular culture
+He wrote and composed the song "Bonjour, pardon, merci" ('Hello, sorry, thank you') for Celine Dion, released in 2026, marking their first collaboration.

+Awards and media

+In 2016, Ycare received the Songwriter of the Year award at the 6th edition of the Prix de la Création Musicale, organized by the CSDEM (Chambre Syndicale de l’Édition Musicale, the French Music Publishers’ Association), in Paris.

+In 2025, he won season 8 of the French television show Mask Singer, performing under the rabbit costume.

+Charity work

-In 2011, he became part of Collectif Paris-Africa, a French group and French speaking international artists united by UNICEF.
-Its purpose is to collect money for nutrition and food for the poor countries in Horn of Africa.
-The group released a single called "Des ricochets" ("skimming stones"), referring to the poor availability of fresh water in the area) which was followed by compilation album Collectif Paris-Africa pour l'Unicef.
+In 2011, he became part of Collectif Paris-Africa, a French group and French-speaking international artists united by UNICEF.
+Its purpose is to collect money for nutrition and food for the poor countries in the Horn of Africa.
+The group released a single called "Des ricochets" ("skimming stones"), referring to the poor availability of fresh water in the area, which was followed by the compilation album Collectif Paris-Africa pour l'Unicef.

-Ycare was part of the charity song "Les voix de l'enfant" (meaning the voices of the child) with other artists that included Yannick Noah, Lorie, M. Pokora, Mélissa Nkonda, Hugues Aufray, Joyce Jonathan, Nicolas Peyrac, Sheryfa Luna, Grégoire, Jenifer, Merwan Rim, Gérard Lenorman, Emmanuel Moire, Dominique Magloire, Mani, Priscilla, Mickael Miro, Rose, Philippe Lavil, Marie Myriam, Mikelangelo Loconte, Melissa Mars, Faudel, Anggun, Stanisla, Julie Zenatti, Colonel Reyel, Annie Cordy, Yves Duteil, Pauline Delpech, Pierre Souchon, Judith, Quentin Mosimann, Lââm, Michael Jones, Cylia and Collectif Métissé.
+Ycare was part of the charity song "Les voix de l'enfant" (meaning the voices of the child) with other artists that included Yannick Noah, Lorie, M. Pokora, Mélissa Nkonda, Hugues Aufray, Joyce Jonathan, Nicolas Peyrac, Sheryfa Luna, Grégoire, Jenifer, Merwan Rim, Gérard Lenorman, Emmanuel Moire, Dominique Magloire, Mani, Priscilla, Mickael Miro, Rose, Philippe Lavil, Marie Myriam, Mikelangelo Loconte, Melissa Mars, Faudel, Anggun, Stanisla, Julie Zenatti, Colonel Reyel, Annie Cordy, Yves Duteil, Pauline Delpech, Pierre Souchon, Judith, Quentin Mosimann, Lââm, Michael Jones, Cylia, and Collectif Métissé.
 The release was funded through a campaign with My Major Company. and was released in 2013.

+Since 2025, Ycare has been a Friend of UNICEF France.
+Recently, he has hosted a UNICEF information stand during his concert tours in order to raise awareness of the organization’s work.